mpalmer/lvmsync/README.md

 ## Installation

-On the machine you're transferring from, you'll need have `dmsetup` and `ssh` installed and available on the PATH, and an installation of Ruby 1.8 (or later).
-Then just copy the `lvmsync` script to somewhere in root's PATH.
+To run `lvmsync`, you'll need to have a working installation of Ruby 1.8 (or later) on both the machine you're transferring from, and the machine you're transferring to.
+On the source, you'll need `vgcfgbackup` (which is part of the core LVM2 toolset), and if you want to deal with thin snapshots, you'll also need `thin_dump` (which is part of the "thin provisioning tools" which are highly recommended for anyone working with thin-provisioned LVs).
+For transferring dumps between machines, you'll need SSH installed and working between the two machines.

-On the machine you're transferring *to*, you'll need `sshd` installed and available for connection, and an installation of Ruby 1.8 (or later).
-Then just copy the `lvmsync` script to somewhere in root's PATH.
+Installing `lvmsync` itself is easiest using Rubygems: `gem install lvmsync`.
+This will install all the dependencies and (presumably) put the `lvmsync` command itself in root's PATH.
+If for some reason you want to install it all by hand, you'll need to copy the contents of `lib/` into a directory in your Ruby library path, copy `bin/lvmsync` to somewhere on your PATH, and install the `treetop` and `git-version-bump` gems.

 ## How do I use it?